Orthopaedics - Arthroscopy

 The camera view allows the surgeon to see the inner area of your joint without a large cut.
 Surgeons also repair any kind of damage in the joints during the process of arthroscopy, when a few additional minute incisions to insert thin surgical instruments.

-To know more, you can consult an orthopedic specialist near you or visit an orthopedic hospital in Pune.
+To know more, consult an orthopedic doctor near you or visit an orthopedic hospital near you.

 Call 18605002244 to book an appointment.

 - There is excessive bleeding during the procedure.

 - There are chances of infection at the surgery site.